 Having today 17 Arab countries among its members, RCREEE strives to lead renewable energy and energy efficiency initiatives and expertise in all Arab states based on its strategic plan approved by its Board of Trustees.

-RCREEE Secretariat have several multidisciplinary teams across Sustainable Energy and Climate Action sub-sectors with multicultural teams diversified across Arab and International professionals.
+RCREEE Secretariat has several multidisciplinary teams across Sustainable Energy and Climate Action sub-sectors with multicultural teams diversified across Arab and International professionals.

-RCREEE, via its Secretariat - is a financially autonomous organization.
-The main source of finance is generated via comprehensive portfolios of programmes and partnerships via development agreements with DFIs, Third Party Contract, and Innovative Climate-Finance Programmes, and is also holding the fiduciary responsibility and all related legal jurisdiction of Center.
+RCREEE, via its secretariat - is a financially autonomous organization.
+The main source of finance is generated via comprehensive portfolios of programmes and partnerships via development agreements with DFIs, third party contract, and innovative climate-finance programmes.
+RCREEE also holds the fiduciary responsibility and all related legal jurisdiction of the center's activities.